-I didn't mean for this to be so long but look at what happened.
-Oh well.
-Cheers, everyone!

-They also may be so, busy struggling to support the loved ones that they have no real-time to focus on their wants and needs.
-It seems to me that now the "American dream" has become a rather material is cost.
-I'm not talking about being a doormat, either.
-It’s about supporting your neighbors and helping someone in need if you can.
-Helping someone can be as simple as having a two-minute conversation with a stranger and just asking them how they are today.
+People may be so busy struggling to support their loved ones that they have no real time to focus on their own wants and needs.
+It seems to me that now the American dream has become rather materialistic.
 I feel that the American dream of yesterday is no longer the American dream of today.
-Once, to live, the American dream meant that if you worked hard, you could (and would) live a successful life.
-This said you could support yourself (and your family) case.
-There are many people who work hard and still barely get by.
-They also may be so busy struggling to support the loved ones that they have no real-time to focus on cost.
-I'm not talking about being a doormat, either.
-It’s about supporting your neighbors and helping someone in need if you can.
-Helping someone can be as simple as having a two-minute conversation with a stranger and just asking them how they are today.
-This is only one of many ways to show you care about others.
-I do my best to live up to it but invariably fall short at times.
-But life isn't about how many times you fail; it's about the successes!
+Once, the American dream meant that if you worked hard, you could (and would) live a successful life.
+You could support yourself and your family.
+Many people work hard and still barely get by.
+It seems to me that the American dream has become a rather mundane one in which individuals seek to work but possess many things barely.

-Once, to live, the American dream meant that if you worked hard, you could (and would) live a successful life.
-This meant you could support yourself (and your family) case.
-There are many people who work hard and still barely get by.
-They also may be so busy struggling to support the loved ones that they have no real-time to focus on their wants and needs.

-It seems to me that now the American dream has become a rather mundane one chapter in which individuals seek to work but possess many things barely.

-I blame it on consumerism and our new obsession with having things complete us.
-I do believe the American dream is possible, just that people nowadays forgot that America was not built in one day, either in one year.
-That same frame of thinking applies to the American dream.
-For some, it may take decades, for others, it may quickly become real in a year, and yet, we all are responsible for making it come true for every American citizen.
+I blame this shift on consumerism and our new obsession with having things.
+I do believe the American dream is possible, but people nowadays forgot that America was not built in a day.
+This applies to the American dream as well.
+For some, reaching it may take decades.
+For others, it may quickly become real in a year, and yet we all are responsible for making it come true for every American citizen.

-Hard work means a lot of things like working smart, working better, working safer and working much, much more productive each way, and yet, not everybody can make it the whole way.
-We should never forget we are humans and we get sick, and that may compromise the American dream even more, and yet I think it doesn't compromise it at all.

-The catch is the organization.
-The more organized we all Americans become the the closer we will be to reach out for the American dream.

 Once we achieve it, what is next?